Review of the Australian Curriculum

 What is the purpose of the review?

-When will the review start and how long will it take?
+When did the review start and how long will it take?

-The review process has now commenced, following Education Council's approval of the terms of reference for the review on 12 June 2020.
+The review process commenced following Education Council's approval of the terms of reference for the review on 12 June 2020.
 ACARA is to complete the review by the end of 2021.
-If approved by education ministers, the revised Foundation to Year 10 Australian Curriculum will be released on a redesigned Australian Curriculum website by the start of 2022.
+If approved by education ministers, the revised Foundation to Year 10 Australian Curriculum will be released on a redesigned Australian Curriculum website by the start of 2022

 What is the scope of the review?
 Which areas of the Australian Curriculum will be reviewed?